jhurlocker/llama-stack-ReAct/README.md

 - Helm CLI (`helm`) - [Download here](https://helm.sh/docs/intro/install/)

 ### MachineSet considerations
+NOTE: You won't be able to update the MachineSet configurations on OpenShift AI developer sandbox.
+This should be configured for you already.

 When deploying GPU-accelerated models, you'll need to ensure your OpenShift nodes have the appropriate GPU resources and taints/tolerations configured.